On regular graphs equienergetic with their complements: Cubic graphs

 As in the proof of the previous corollary, we have to check if \eqref{cubics} is satisfied.
 The graphs $K_{3,3}$, $Q_3$, Petersen, Desargues and Tutte-Coxeter were checked in the previous proof.
-We leave the remaining cases to the reader.
+The remaining cases can be checked analogously and we omit the details.
 Note that both the Coxeter graph and the Biggs-Smith graph are not equienergetic with their complements by Remark \ref{no equi}, since they have an irrational eigenvalue inside $(-1,0)$. \end{proof}

+\begin{coro} There are no arc-transitive cubic graphs of girth $g<6$ or exceptional arc-transitive cubic graphs with $g=6$ equienergetic with their complements. \end{coro}

+\begin{proof} It is well-known that there only 5 arc-transitive cubic graphs with $g<6$, namely $K_4$, $K_{3,3}$, the cube $Q_3$, the Petersen graph $\Pi$ and the dodecahedron graph.
+They were all discarded in Proposition \ref{integral cubic} and Corollary \ref{DRG cubic}.
+The exceptional arc-transitive cubic graphs with $g=6$ are (\cite{KM}) Heawood graphs, the Pappus graph, the Desargues graph and the Möbius-Kantor graph.
+The first three graphs were discarded in Corollary \ref{DRG cubic}.
+The Möbius-Kantor graph $\Gamma_{MK}$ has 16 vertices with spectrum

+One can check that \eqref{condition} does not hold and hence by Proposition \ref{lem delta} the graph $\G_{MK}$ is not equienergetic with its complement. \end{proof}

+Other families of cubic graphs can be considered, such as vertex-transitive cubic graphs, edge-transitive cubic graphs and symmetric (vertex and edge transitive) cubic graphs.
+However, this families are only classified up to some number of vertices $N$ (different in each case).
+Nevertheless, one could look for examples of complementary equienergetic (non-isospectral) graphs in these families or classify all such graphs up to $N$.